List of Values & Understandings

 These are the top 50+ things I find myself thinking about as new information runs through my head while I try to figure out the world around me.
 These are by far not all of the understandings I hold, these are just the main ones I could think up in three hours.
 These are what I feel good about every day that I'm alive.
 I see these as reasons why every day is a new day to live.
 I will update the list as I get older.
 Everyday I find myself learning new things.

 This is the best thing I've ever taken time to do for myself.
 It's helped me in ways I didn't know it would when I started to write the first one out.
 I just kept going.
-I would like to challenge everyone who has just read this list, to sit down and write out their own.
-If you're in a spot in your life and you're not happy, this will help you see things clearly.
+I would like to challenge everyone who have just read this list, to sit down and write out their own.
+If you're in a spot in your life and you're unhappy, this will help you see things clearly.
 It doesn't have to be 50+, it can just be a few.
 But it's the best thing you'll ever give to yourself.

 Subscribe to Dalton Sutton